bpype/blender-studio-pipeline/docs/README.md

-# Blender Studio Pipeline Docs
+# Blender Studio Tools Docs

 ## Installation
-To setup the environment to work on Blender Studio Pipeline Docs.
+To setup the environment to work on Blender Studio Tools Docs.

 * Make sure you have NodeJS installed
 * `cd blender-studio-pipeline/docs/`